Septic Arthritis

 Objective evidence related to the diagnosis of septic arthritis comes from three sources: blood tests; synovial fluid aspiration and examination; and medical imaging.

-Inflammatory markers such as the peripheral white blood cell count, erythrocyte sedimentation rate (ESR), and C-reactive protein levels (CRP) can be increased in septic arthritis but are non-specific and also may be normal early in the course of disease.
+Inflammatory markers such as the peripheral white blood cell (WBC) count, erythrocyte sedimentation rate (ESR), and C-reactive protein (CRP) level can be increased in septic arthritis but are nonspecific.
+These values can also be normal early in the disease course.

-Blood cultures are positive in ~25% of cases septic arthritis.
-Although blood cultures neither confirm normal or exclude the diagnosis of septic arthritis, positive results can be used to confirm the infectious pathogen and tailor anti-microbial therapy.
+Blood cultures are positive in ~25% of cases of septic arthritis.
+Although blood cultures neither confirm nor exclude the diagnosis of septic arthritis, positive results can be used to confirm the infectious pathogen and tailor antimicrobial therapy.

 Joints that are suspected of having an infection should be aspirated (Figure 3).
-Removing the joint fluid can provide some pain relief - the pressure is dissipated - but that relief is a secondary benefit, and should not suggest that the condition is fully addressed.
+Removing the joint fluid can provide pain relief by dissipating the pressure within the joint space.
+However, the main purposes of aspiration are removing the WBCs that can damage the cartilage and providing a specimen for definitive diagnosis.
 The synovial fluid aspirate of a septic joint is often yellow and turbid, though the appearance of the fluid is not diagnostic.
+For that reason, laboratory analysis is routine.

-A common clinical decision rule is that a synovial white blood cell count of 50,000 cells should be treated as if an active infection were present.
-As shown in Figure 4, there is an overlap in cell counts seen in people without infections and counts seen in people with infections.
+A common clinical decision rule is that a synovial WBC count of 50,000 cells should be treated as if an active infection were present.
+However, there is an overlap in the distributions of cell counts seen in people with infection and those without infection (Figure 4).
 Thus, there is an inevitable sensitivity-specificity trade-off.

-Although an elevated white blood cell count in the synovial fluid is suggestive of septic arthritis, it can also be seen in other inflammatory conditions like rheumatoid arthritis.
-Accordingly, it may be helpful examine the fraction of white cells that are polymorphonuclear leukocytes.
-When fluid that has a borderline total count is composed of more than 90% polymorphonuclear leukocytes, it is highly likely that an infection is present.
+Although an elevated WBC count in the synovial fluid suggests septic arthritis, it can also be seen in other inflammatory conditions such as rheumatoid arthritis.
+Accordingly, it may be helpful to examine the fraction of WBCs that are polymorphonuclear leukocytes.
+When a borderline WBC count is composed of more than 90% polymorphonuclear leukocytes, it is highly likely that an infection is present.

-Analyzing the fluid for crystals can rule out a crystal induced arthropathy (though a joint with gout or pseudogout can be infected as well).
-Gram staining and culturing the fluid will aid in tailoring the appropriate anti-microbial therapy.
-Gram stains are positive ~70% in nongonococcal septic arthritis cases.
-Cultures may be negative in the setting of recent antibiotic use or with certain pathogens such as gonococcus.
+Analyzing the fluid for crystals can rule out crystal arthropathy, though a joint with gout or pseudogout can be infected as well.
+Gram staining and culturing the fluid will aid in tailoring the appropriate antimicrobial therapy.
+Gram stains are positive in ~70% of cases of nongonococcal septic arthritis.
+Cultures may be negative in the setting of recent antibiotic use or with certain pathogens such as Neisseria gonorrhoeae.

-Radiographs finding for septic arthritis are non-specific.
-As septic arthritis progress and causes more damage and inflammation, x-rays will reveal increased joint space and joint effusion.
-Later in the course, juxta-articular osteopenia from the hyperemia, joint space narrowing from cartilage destruction, and destruction of subchondral bone become evident on plain x-rays.
+Radiographic findings for septic arthritis are nonspecific.
+As septic arthritis progresses and causes more damage and inflammation, X-rays will reveal an enlarged joint space and joint effusion.
+Later in the course, plain X-rays may show juxta-articular osteopenia from hyperemia, joint space narrowing from cartilage destruction, and destruction of subchondral bone.

-Ultrasound and MRI are useful in evaluating for the presence of joint effusions (see Figures 5 and 6).
+Ultrasound and MRI are useful for evaluating the presence of joint effusions (Figures 5 and 6).

 Epidemiology

 The overall incidence of septic arthritis ranges from 4 to 29 cases per 100,000 persons around the world.
 The incidence in the United States is ~8 cases per 100,000 persons.
-While people of any age can have septic arthritis, about half of the cases in adults are in people 65 years of age or older.
+While people of any age can have septic arthritis, about half of the cases in adults occur in individuals 65 years of age or older.

 Differential Diagnosis